jonatan1626/llvm/docs/MergeFunctions.rst

 3. Get rid of *G*.

-That's it.
+Conclusion
 ==========
-We have described how to detect equal functions, and how to merge them, and in the first chapter we have described how it works all-together.
+We have described how to detect equal functions, and how to merge them, and described how it works all-together.
 The author hopes that the reader has some picture now and it helps him improve and debug ­this pass.

-The reader is welcome to send us any questions and proposals ;-)